Raghubir Mahaseth

 Raghubir Mahaseth (रघुविर महासेठ) is a Nepalese politician.
-He is the current Deputy Prime Minister and the Physical Infrastructure and Transportation Minister.
-He serves as the Central Secretary of CPN UML, the in-charge of the Madhesh Province of Nepal for CPN UML, and a member of the House of Representatives of the federal parliament of Nepal.
+He was the Deputy Prime Minister and the Physical Infrastructure and Transportation Minister.
+He serves as the Central Secretary of CPN UML, the in-charge of the Madhesh Province of Nepal for CPN UML, and was a member of the House of Representatives of the federal parliament of Nepal.
 He previously served as the Deputy Prime Minister and Minister of Foreign Affairs in 2021, the Ministry of Physical Infrastructure and Transport from 2018 to 2020, and the Minister of Irrigation in 2011.